pyca/cryptography/docs/hazmat/primitives/smime.rst

     """.strip()

-S/MIME provides a method to send and receive secure MIME messages.
+S/MIME provides a method to send and receive signed MIME messages.
 It is commonly used in email.
 S/MIME has multiple versions, but this module implements a subset of :rfc:`2632`, also known as S/MIME Version 3.